aruniverse/adblock-detect-react/README.md

 ## Description

-React hook to check if ad block is enabled on a page.
+Provides utilities to check if ad block is enabled on a page via either a React hook or a wrapper component.

 ## Example Usage

-### useDetectAdBlock
+### useDetectAdBlock hook

 ```tsx
 import React from "react";